 In the days when I was able to stroll across the Sultan Qaboos highway carrying a mini fort; Lego kindly made a Lego-brick version of the first feature that a visitor arriving in Muscat, in the mid 1980’s, saw for our Lego in Oman show.

-I had obtained the Lego agency for the company I managed and needed to do a lot of things to differentiate the operation.
+I had obtained the Lego agency for the company I managed and needed to do a lot of things to differentiate the business.
 Lego was to be a key part as, although there are similar products, Lego not only produces product that in terms of quality was superior to the others but importantly for me was an effective brand marketing company.
 We were going to hold a Lego exhibition of Arabian Towns – and what better than to have Muscat depicted.
 Lego in Denmark agreed and their team built our piece and shipped it in the container with our Arabian Town all the way to us in Muscat.

-There were purposes of course, to show what was possible to do with imagination and standard Lego bricks.
+One was to show what was possible to do with imagination and standard Lego bricks.
 Our special tower joined a townscape which was fictional; Sinbad’s hometown from 1001 nights.
-The other was to catapult our company name into our potential customer’s attention and start a branding boost through hands-on experiences, competitions and media coverage.
+The other purpose was to catapult our company name into our potential customer’s attention and start a branding boost through hands-on experiences, competitions and media coverage.